-If you hold your shares in "street name," and you do not give your bank, broker or other holder of record specific voting instructions for your shares, your record holder can vote your shares on routine matters, which include the ratification of our independent public accountants.
-However, your record holder cannot vote your shares without your specific instructions on the election of directors or on the advisory vote described below on the compensation of our named executive officers.
+If you hold your shares in "street name," and you do not give your bank, broker or other holder of record specific voting instructions for your shares, your record holder can vote your shares on routine matters, which include the approval of the amendment to the Amended and Restated Certificate of Incorporation and the ratification of our independent public accountants.
+However, your record holder cannot vote your shares without your specific instructions on the election of directors or on matters related to executive compensation, including the advisory vote described below on the compensation of our named executive officers.
 If you hold your shares in "street name," please refer to the information forwarded by your bank, broker or other holder of record for procedures on revoking or changing your proxy.
 In the absence of instructions, shares subject to such broker non-votes will not be counted as voted or as present or represented on any of the proposals offered at the Annual Meeting other than ratification of our auditors and so will have no effect on the vote.
 We encourage you to provide instructions to your broker regarding the voting of your shares.
 Our stockholders have no dissenter's or appraisal rights in connection with any of the proposals described herein.

 Election of Directors.
 The affirmative vote of a majority of the votes cast with respect to a nominee is required for the election to the Board of Directors of each of the nominees for director.
 For this purpose, "a majority of the votes cast" means that the number of shares voted "for" a nominee exceeds the number of votes cast "against" that nominee.
 Stockholders do not have the right to cumulate their votes in the election of directors.
-Abstentions and broker non-votes will have no effect on the outcome of the election.
+Abstentions and broker non-votes will have no effect on the outcome of the election because abstentions and broker non-votes are not considered to be votes cast.